-Several recent studies use novel automated text analysis techniques to better understand empirical patterns and trends in state respect for human rights (e.g., Fariss et al. 2015, Greene, Park and Colaresi 2019; Park, Greene and Colaresi 2020a; Park, Greene and Colaresi 2020b).
+Several recent studies use novel automated text analysis techniques to better understand empirical patterns and trends in state respect for human rights (e.g., Fariss et al. 2015; Greene, Park and Colaresi 2019; Park, Greene, and Colaresi 2020).
 However, none of these research projects attempted to replicate the hand-coding approach traditionally employed to produce commonly used human rights measures.
-To move towards this research objective, we develop an automated classification method that extracts physical integrity rights allegations from annual country reports produced by Amnesty International, Human Rights Watch and the US State Department for 1999-2016.
-Automated classification programs can be used to organize documents into categories that the researcher defines (supervised approaches) as well as allowing the machine to discover new conceptual structures itself (unsupervised approaches) (Grimmer and Stewart 2013; Lucas et al. 2015).
+To move toward this research objective, we develop an automated classification method that extracts physical integrity rights allegations from annual country reports produced by Amnesty International, Human Rights Watch, and the US SD for (1999-2016).
+Automated classification programs can be used to organize documents into categories that the researcher defines (supervised approaches) as well as allow the machine to discover new conceptual structures itself (unsupervised approaches) (Grimmer and Stewart 2013; Lucas et al. 2015).

-When the categories are known and specified in advance, dictionary methods provide a straightforward way of sorting and coding texts based on whether content in the text fulfills the pre-specified conditions.
-Once developed, dictionaries provide a cheap and simple approach to segmenting, organizing and summarizing texts by specifying a list of words that are commonly associated with certain concepts that the researchers are trying to measure such as tone, topic prevalence, or ideology (e.g. see Cordell, Clay, Fariss, Wood and Wright 2020; Murdie, Davis and Park 2020).
-For this process to be effective, researchers must possess a sufficient substantive knowledge of the conceptual categories, and the meanings of the words and text features specified must match the context in which they are being analyzed.5 There are high pre-analysis and post-analysis costs to building a dictionary, from selecting the words to mediating the extent to which the model under and over fits the data.
-Moreover, the model must be thoroughly validated to ensure that the words contained in the dictionary accurately map onto the text and concepts that the researcher is trying to be measure (Quinn et al. 2010; Grimmer and Stewart 2013).
+When the categories are known and specified in advance, dictionary methods provide a straightforward way of sorting and coding texts based on whether the content in the text fulfills the pre-specified conditions.
+Once developed, dictionaries provide a cheap and simple approach to segmenting, organizing, and summarizing texts by specifying a list of words that are commonly associated with certain concepts that the researchers are trying to measure, such as tone, topic prevalence, or ideology (e.g., see Cordell et al. 2020; Murdie, Davis, and Park 2020).
+For this process to be effective, researchers must possess sufficient substantive knowledge of the conceptual categories, and the meanings of the words, and text features specified must match the context in which they are being analyzed.4 There are high pre-analysis and post-analysis costs to building a dictionary, from selecting the words to mediating the extent to which the model under and over fits the data.
+Moreover, the model must be thoroughly validated to ensure that the words contained in the dictionary accurately map onto the text and concepts that the researcher is trying to measure (Quinn et al. 2010; Grimmer and Stewart 2013).

 By contrast, supervised learning approaches for classification tasks use hand-coded data (training data) to train a model to replicate the human process of splitting and coding texts into predefined categories.
 The accuracy of the model can be validated by examining the extent to which it correctly predicts out-of-sample data (test data) that the machine was not exposed to during the training process.
-Similar to the dictionary-based approached, relevant features of the text are identified by humans in advance but the model itself decides which aspects are more integral for mapping the conceptual categories onto the data (Greene, Park and Colaresi 2019; Park, Greene and Colaresi 2020a; Park, Greene and Colaresi 2020b).
+Similar to the dictionary-based approach, relevant features of the text are identified by humans in advance, but the model itself decides which aspects are more integral for mapping the conceptual categories onto the data (Greene, Park, and Colaresi 2019; Park, Greene, and Colaresi 2020).